 A full vita can be found here.

 Sebastien Roch is a Professor in the Department of Mathematics at University of Wisconsin-Madison.
 He earned his Ph.D. in Statistics from the University of California, Berkeley under the guidance of Elchanan Mossel.
 From 2007-2009, he was a Postdoctoral Researcher at Microsoft Research.
 From 2009-2012, he was a tenure-track Assistant Professor in the Department of Mathematics at the University of California-Los Angeles.
-He was a Kavli Fellow of the National Academy of Sciences in 2014 and 2017, and he is the recipient of an NSF CAREER Award and of an Alfred P. Sloan Fellowship.
+He is the recipient of an NSF CAREER Award and of an Alfred P. Sloan Fellowship.
+He was a Kavli Fellow of the National Academy of Sciences in 2014 and 2017, and he is a 2018 Simons Fellow.
+He also received the Best Paper Award at RECOMB 2018.
 His research interests lie at the interface of applied probability, statistics, and theoretical computer science -- with an emphasis on biological applications, notably mathematical phylogenetics.

 Microsoft Research New England, Cambridge, MA